adelindonesia/project/README.md

   - `data_model`: This folder contains the `data_model.ipynb` file, which is the code used to conduct the modeling part of the project.

 - `test`: This folder contains trial and error versions of the code that are not essential for understanding the project but have been included to provide a historical record of its development.

+In addition to these sub-folders, this repository also includes a PDF file containing the slides for the project presentation.